logto-io/docs/docs/docs/recipes/protect-your-api/README.md

 Now you have your application well equipped.
 All the requests from a sign-in user through your application will be well-authorized.
 Let's go back to your server-side and block out those anonymous attempts.

-## Parse and Validate the API request's authorization
+## Parse and Validate the API request's authorization token

 The most crucial step, protect your API resources with trustworthy token validation.